CarlBeek/eth2.0-deposit-tooling/README.md

 This repository serves several purposes: it is to be the home for the Eth2 python deposit CLI, as well as for the specification of key derivation and storage keystores.

 **Note:** This is still a work in progress.
 Changes and (counter)proposals are welcome via PRs and Issues (although make them quickly as this needs to be finalixed and audited before DEVCON V, Oct 8).
+Let's also try avoid bike-shedding here, this only needs to be good enough.

 ## Raison D'etre